polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     -   For the future, both S2S and ExpressRoute will be configured for routing using BGP ensuring the best connections possible and one set of configurations for routing.
 FT will provide the Public ASN number for the routes from their datacenter network in Dallas.
 FT will also configure the BGP connections between their datacenter and the routers residing in the on-premises Contoso Dallas location.
 The connection will be established by referencing Contoso's public IP address space and FT's public IP adress space.

-    -   As described earlier, connectivity between virtual networks that are part of each of the Mortgage Applications intance hosted in each Azure Stack Hub regions will be established by using VNet-to-VNet connectivity.
+    -   As described earlier, connectivity between virtual networks that are part of each of the Mortgage Applications instance hosted in each Azure Stack Hub regions will be established by using VNet-to-VNet connectivity.

 ## Checklist of preferred objection handling